dbrtly/myDB_with_unit_test/README.md

 Rename the project directories

 Press 5 to validate build and debug on LocalDB.

-Then delete the files "Calculate Tax Amount" and the directory TestUClass\*.
+Then delete the file "Calculate Tax Amount" from the database project and the directory TestUClass\* from the test project.

 Ready to code!